Zee22780/Zee22780/README.md

 ## A little about me:

 I am a passionate full-stack software engineer dedicated to creating impactful applications through a user-focused approach.
-Proficient in a range of programming languages, libraries, and frameworks—including React, JavaScript, TypeScript, Python, Flask, Express, and Node—I develop solutions that address real-world challenges.
+Hands-on AI experience and proficient in a range of programming languages, libraries, and frameworks—including React, JavaScript, TypeScript, Python, Flask, Express, and Node.
+I develop solutions that address real-world challenges.

 Complementing my technical expertise is a background in HR and Change Management, which has honed my problem-solving abilities, leadership skills, and talent for building strong professional relationships.
 I thrive on delivering efficient and effective solutions that make a difference.